How to Pay for Grad School

 Loans through banks and other financial institutions vary widely.
 While some may have fixed interest rates, most of the interest rates will be variable.

-“With interest rates increasing, we tell students to be leery of the variable-interest private loans,” Jenkins said.
-“They usually don’t have the same flexible repayment rates that federal loans have.”
+Students should be leery of variable-interest private loans, as interest rates can increase at any time.
+Plus, those loans usually don’t have the same flexible repayment rates that federal loans have.

 - Public service options.
 Government programs such as AmeriCorps and Learn and Serve America offer loan forgiveness, tuition assistance and stipends for participants.
 Contact the specific organizations as they will be the ones dictating the terms and conditions for any graduate-level scholarships.